 Read more about startup recruitment

-Next week the world’s leading startup event, Slush, returns to Helsinki.
-This internationally recognized event brings together over 3200 startups and 1500 investors.
-While Slush has become highly prominent among
+Next month, the world’s leading startup event, Slush, returns to Helsinki.
+This internationally recognized event brings together over 4600 startup founders and 2600 investors.
+While Slush